Elucidating the solution space of extended reverse-time SDE for diffusion models: Introduction

 In this work, we present a unified framework for DMs, wherein Extended SDE formulation is proposed (see Fig.\ref{er_sde}).
-Within this framework, we define a solution space and design some highly effective SDE solvers.
-Specifically, we first model the sampling process as an Extended Reverse-Time (ER) SDE, which is an extension of~\citet{song2021score} and~\citet{zhang2023fast}.
-Inspired by~\citet{lu2022dpm}, we unveil the semi-linear structure inherent in the solutions of the ER SDE—comprising linear functions of data variables, nonlinear functions parameterized by neural networks and noise terms.
-Building on it, we deduce exact solutions for both Variance Exploding (VE) SDE and Variance Preserving (VP) SDE~\citep{song2021score}.
-This is achieved by the analytical computation of the linear portions and noise terms, thereby circumventing associated discretization errors.
-We also offer practical approximations of arbitrary orders for both VP SDE and VE SDE.
+Within this framework, we define a solution space and design some highly efficient Extended Reverse-Time (ER)-SDE-Solvers to obtain high quality images.
+Specifically, we first model the sampling process as an ER SDE, which is an extension of~\cite{song2021score} and~\cite{zhang2023fast}.
+Inspired by~\cite{lu2022dpm}, we unveil the semi-linear structure inherent in the solutions.
+This structure consists of linear functions of data variables, nonlinear functions parameterized by neural networks and noise terms.
+Building on it, we deduce exact solutions for both Variance Exploding (VE) SDE and Variance Preserving (VP) SDE \cite{song2021score}.
+This is achieved by the analytical computation of the linear portions and noise terms, thereby circumventing associated prediction errors.
+Furthermore, we offer practical approximations for both VP SDE and VE SDE.

-By analyzing the errors of the approximate solutions of the ER SDE, we discover that varying levels of discretization errors emerge due to the incorporation of different noise scales during the reverse process.
-This phenomenon gives rise to the solution space inherent in the ER SDE.
-We ascertain that the optimal solution within this space aligns with ODE, which mathematically demonstrates that the performance of SDE-based methods falls short when the number of steps is limited.
-We also theoretically establish that the VP SDE solves yield image quality equivalent to VE SDE solvers, given the consistency of the employed pretrained models.
-Moreover, through selecting the noise scale functions carefully, we devise some specialized Extended Reverse-Time SDE Solvers (ER-SDE-Solvers), which not only foster image diversity but also rival ODE solvers in terms of rapid sampling.
-Fig.\ref{er_pic} showcases the images generated by ER-SDE-Solvers across diverse datasets.
+We refer to the errors of the approximate solutions from predicting every data state in the reverse process as one-step prediction errors.
+Our analysis reveals that varying levels of one-step prediction errors emerge due to the incorporation of different noise scales.
+This phenomenon gives rise to the solution space inherent in the ER SDE, and also provides a clearer insight into the different performance of ODE-based and SDE-based samplers in different NFE regimes.
+We ascertain that the minimal one-step prediction errors correspond to ODE solvers within the solution space, which mathematically demonstrates that the rapid sampling performance of ODE solvers when NFE is limited.
+Additionally, due to the noise injected during the reverse process can gradually corrects the accumulated prediction errors \cite{karras2022elucidating}, SDE solvers have the capability to generate higher-quality images as NFE increases.
+Moreover, given the consistency of the pretrained models, we theoretically establish that the VP SDE solvers yield image quality equivalent to VE SDE solvers.
+To take advantages of both ODE and SDE solvers for efficient high-quality sampling, we devise some specialized ER-SDE-Solvers through selecting the noise scale functions carefully.